-\\\For acute cases involving children under 12 (Reported within 120 hours) or delayed disclosure (>120 hours) for ages 0-17, please call the crisis line (770-477-2177) to speak with an Advocate to discuss what is best for the client\\\
+For acute cases involving children under 12 (Reported within 120 hours) or delayed disclosure (>120 hours) for ages 0-17, please call the crisis line (770-477-2177) to speak with an Advocate to discuss what is best for the client

 - 1. Patrol Officer/Deputy/Investigator contacts SCSAC-CAC via the 24 Hour Crisis Line at 770-477-2177.
 You will either be patched through to the Advocate or they will call you back within 15 minutes. - 2.
-Patrol Officer/Investigator relays the following information to SCSAC-CAC's Advocate, if possible: - Name of officer and/or investigator assigned to case - Name of law enforcement agency, to confirm jurisdiction - Case number - Gender and age of victim - Special needs of victim (i.e. language barriers, disabilities, etc.) - Time period since assault occurred - Location of Victim. - Advocate will need to speak with the victim - Estimated Time of Arrival at designated SCSAC-CAC Facility - Special needs/requests of investigator (i.e. to interview survivor prior to exam, etc.) - 3.
-If victim goes to the emergency department first, they should be medically cleared by ED staff and then released to go to the SCSAC-CAC facility for the rape exam.
-In the event that the victim is not medically cleared and requires a hospital stay, hospital personnel will notify SCSAC-CAC to arrange for a sexual assault kit to be completed at the hospital. - 4.
+Patrol Officer/Investigator relays the following information to SCSAC-CAC's Advocate, if possible: - Name of officer and/or investigator assigned to case - Name of law enforcement agency, to confirm jurisdiction - Case number - Gender and age of victim - Special needs of victim (i.e. language barriers, disabilities, etc.) - Time period since assault occurred - Location of Victim. - Advocate will need to speak with the victim - Estimated Time of Arrival at designated SCSAC-CAC Facility - Special needs/requests of investigator (i.e. to interview survivor prior to exam, etc.)

+- 3. If the victim goes to the emergency department first, they should be medically cleared by ED staff and then released to go to the SCSAC-CAC facility for the rape exam. - 4.
 If necessary, the patrol officer/deputy/investigator transports sexual assault victim to exam location. - 5.
 At the SCSAC-CAC office, the patrol officer/deputy/investigator will remain in the building until exam and interview are completed.
-If the patrol officer/deputy/investigator cannot be at the office for the duration of the exam, a relief officer must be present for security purposes. - 6.
+If the patrol officer/deputy/investigator cannot be at the office for the duration of the exam, a relief officer must be present for security purposes and chain of custody. - 6.
 Law Enforcement receives all evidence (rape kit, clothing, etc.) directly from SANE or SCSAC-CAC staff. - 7.
 Please contact SCSAC-CAC at 770/507-7772 to arrange for pick-up of medical records.